kedro-org/kedro/docs/source/development/automated_testing.md

-# Best Practices
+# Automated Testing

-Two important steps to achieving high code quality and maintainability in your Kedro project are the use of linting tools and automated tests.
-Let's take a look at how you can set these up.
+An important step towards achieving high code quality and maintainability in your Kedro project is the use of automated tests.
+Let's take a look at how you can set this up.

-## Automated Testing
+## Motivation

 Software testing is the process of checking that the code you have written fulfils its requirements.
 Software testing can either be **manual** or **automated**.
 In the context of Kedro:
 - **Manual testing** is when you run part or all of your project and check that the results are what you expect.